Pulsar G65BN - 5500/6500W Dual Fuel Generator

 Features

-The G65BN's control center features a convenient meter showing you voltage, frequency and lifetime hours to aid you with the monitoring of its status and activity.
+Integrated into the control center of the G65BN are a convenient meter, displaying voltage, frequency, and lifetime hours information, facilitating the monitoring of its status and activity.

-In addition to this info, a light indicator serves to show you when the oil level is too low.
+In addition to this info, a light indicator on the device will notify you if its oil levels are insufficient.

-While the standard documentation and an owner's manual (opens in a new tab), helpful for starting the device promptly, come with the Pulsar G65BN, the following accessories are also included: propane hose and tool kit.
+Apart from the standard documentation and an owner's manual (opens in a new tab) to facilitate setup, the Pulsar G65BN features extra accessories: propane hose and tool kit.

 The Pulsar G65BN versus other generators